Linux Windows Python Virtualization Networking Security Cloud

 Step 3: Creating Zones

-Add zone config to named.conf:
+Add the zone definition to named.conf:

 zone "example.com" IN {